-Max Alper is a vocalist, composer, improviser, and technlogist from Brooklyn by way of Boston.
-His compostions and improvisations have been performed on several bills in NYC and beyond, including The Stone, the New York City Electroacoustic Music Festival at Galapagos, the International Electroacoustic Music Festival at Brooklyn College, the Brooklyn Center for the Performing Arts, the Horslurfestival in Solefftea, Sweden, the PNEM Festival in Uden, Netherlands, as well as several DIY and house venues within the Brooklyn experimental and new music scene.
-He currently studies privately with Morton Subotnick and Arturo O'Farrill, and works as studio assistant to George Brunner at the Brooklyn College Center for Computer Music.
-With Sam Hillmer, bandleader and founder of Zs and Diamond Terrifier, Max helped produce Practice!, a free weekly concert series held at Zebulon (RIP) and Public Assembly (RIP) in Williamsburg, Brooklyn, showcasing new artists in the fields of experimental and outsider music and performance.
-He lives with in Flatbush, Brooklyn with hit cat, Jojo.
-He runs sound at avant new music space Trans Pecos in Ridgewood, Queens, and teaches music technology to folks young and old in Brooklyn, Queens, and Manhattan.
+Max Alper is a composer, improviser, sound artist, multi-instrumentalist, and educator from Brooklyn by way of Boston.
+His compositions and improvisations have been performed (in-person and by other artists) in many venues in NYC and beyond, including The Stone, the New York City Electroacoustic Music Festival at Galapagos, the International Electroacoustic Music Festival at Brooklyn College, the Brooklyn Center for the Performing Arts, the Horslurfestival in Solefftea, Sweden, the PNEM Festival in Uden, Netherlands, as well as several DIY and house venues within the Brooklyn experimental and new music scene.

 Max is also a member of a Brooklyn-based experimental “future RnB” trio, the Pluto Moons, who perform throughout New York City, New England, and beyond.
 [Composer, vocals, synthesizers, samplers]